We're on a mission to create an amazing new place for nature in England, not for profit but for wild things and all of us.

 A mesmerising film to reach new audiences

-- We are producing a mesmerising short film featuring a young and brilliant performance poet and dancer Safiya Kinshasa Kamara.
+- We are producing a mesmerising short film featuring a young and brilliant performance poet and dancer Safiya Kamaria Kinshasa.
 The film will reach more diverse audiences and increase awareness of Heal’s work in artistic and creative communities

 We're bringing on board influencers to spread the word.
 We already have the endorsement of celebrity chef Hugh Fearnley-Whittingstall and we have identified dozens more names of well-known people interested in nature and climate change.
 And we'll run a powerful and far-reaching communications campaign with a top agency.